LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

-- The portfolio clearly demonstrates the writer's ability to introduce and integrate material from relevant outside sources in ways that advance the purposes for the writing and meet the expectations of intelligent and sophisticated college-level readers.
+- The portfolio clearly demonstrates the writer’s ability to introduce and integrate material from relevant outside sources to advance the purposes for the writing and meet the expectations of intelligent and sophisticated college-level readers.

 - Paragraphs are purposefully organized and substantially developed with supporting evidence, examples, and reasoning.

 - Paragraphs break information into parts that contribute to a greater understanding of the whole.